pravinyo/website/_posts/2026-09-08-ai-dev-lifecycle.md

 ### Planning with the Analyst Persona and the REASONS Canvas — not a new prompt

-Module 1's SPDD post already answered "how do you plan a feature with AI": an Analyst persona drafts a REASONS Canvas from a rough goal, you review and commit it, and only then does anything move to implementation.
-Post 2 of this module gave you that Canvas as a blank, plain-text template (Template B).
+[Agentic SDD & SPDD](/posts/agentic-spdd-multi-agent/) already answered "how do you plan a feature with AI": an Analyst persona drafts a REASONS Canvas from a rough goal, you review and commit it, and only then does anything move to implementation.
+That post gave you that Canvas as a blank, plain-text template (Template B).
 Planning `PortfolioValuationService` means filling that same template in — not writing a new kind of prompt:

 ```
 GOAL (what you hand the Analyst persona)